 Weak hyperintensional equivalence is a very strong equivalence indeed.
 If two sentences S and S* (or expressions E and E*) are weakly hyperintensionally equivalent then S and S* are both intensionally equivalent and strongly hyperintensionally equivalent.
 Moreover, E can be substituted for E* in all contexts, including within the scope of a psychological attitude construction, and the truth-value of the sentence will be preserved.
 Weakly hyperintensionally distinct sentences are ones where the sentences play some different functional role, or have some different cognitive significance, to cognitively non-ideal agents.
 Their distinctness does not track any genuine differences.

 With this in mind, let us return to consider the case of grounding.
 The defender of grounding is interested in sentences that express claims about grounding where the sentence expressing those claims does not fall within the scope of a psychological attitude construction.
 So let us, first, consider the sentential operator view.
 According to most advocates of such a view, grounding is asymmetric and irreflexive.
 Then if we consider only sentences that express truths about grounding and which do not fall within the scope of a psychological attitude construction, it seems plausible that such sentences ought to be sensitive only to strong hyperintensional differences.
 Consider the claim ‘Someone is 200cm tall because Jim is 200cm tall’.
-If that claim is true, then so ought be the following: ‘Someone is 200cm tall because Jim is 2m tall’.
+If that claim is true, then so ought the following: ‘Someone is 200cm tall because Jim is 2m tall’.
 Supposing that ‘A because B’ is the general form of a sentence expressing a truth about grounding, then it should be that we can substitute for ‘A’ any expression that is strongly hyperintensionally equivalent to ‘A’, and mutatis mutandis for ‘B’.
 On the other hand, there is no guarantee that we are able to substitute for ‘A’ an expression that is merely intensionally equivalent to ‘A’, but is not strongly hyperintensionally equivalent (or indeed, an expression that is merely modally co-variant with ‘A’ but is not strongly hyperintensionally equivalent).
 For instance, while ‘Socrates exists’ and ‘{Socrates} exists’ are intensionally equivalent sentences, it is plausible that they are strongly hyperintensionally distinct.
 Likewise, although ‘God approves of X’ and ‘X is good’ are intensionally equivalent sentences (given God’s necessary existence and approval of good things), it seems plausible that the sentences are strongly hyperintensionally distinct.

 These distinctions allow us to express, once again, the difference between the standard predicate-fact view and the sentential operator view of grounding.
 In the former case, due to the fine-grained nature of facts, intensional equivalence aligns with strong hyperintensional equivalence when it comes to sentences expressing claims about grounding.
 Thus, as we can substitute strongly hyperintensionally equivalent terms, so too can we substitute intensionally equivalent terms.
 In the latter case, however, intensional equivalence fails to align with strong hyperintensional equivalence due to the coarse-grained nature of the intensions of sentences.
 Thus, intensionally equivalent terms can only be safely substituted when they are also strongly hyperintensionally equivalent.